ChainSafe/lodestar/docs/usage/validator-management.md

 # Plaintext passphrase file input
 ./lodestar validator import --keystore ./validator_keys --passphraseFile ./password.txt
 ```
-These will be automatically loaded at runtime.
+These will be automatically loaded when you run the validator.

-#### Import Keys at Runtime
+#### Option 2: Import Keys When Starting the Validator

-To import keys at runtime specify the `--importKeystores` and `--importKeystoresPassword` flags with the `validator` command:
+To import keys when you start the validator specify the `--importKeystores` and `--importKeystoresPassword` flags with the `validator` command:

 ```bash
 ./lodestar validator --keystore ./validator_keys --passphraseFile ./password.txt